This quick and easy sausage jalapeno popper dip is a tasty appetizer topped with Panko bread crumbs and Parmesan cheese.

 - In a skillet, brown and crumble the sausage, draining any excess fat.

-- Reduce the heat to medium-low and add the cream cheese.
+- Reduce the heat to medium-low and add the cream cheese and the sour cream.

 - Allow the cream cheese to melt and stir in the garlic powder.